reubingeorge/CPMS/README.md

 5. We want to host the database on a server rather than use a localhost because every contributor needs to create a new database on the system with entirely new set of records for every table.

-6. No integration, system, accceptance or production tests were performed throughout the course of this project.
+6. No integration, system, acceptance or production tests were performed throughout the course of this project.